sinogermany/haskell-tutorial/README.md

 ## Code Style

-We try to follow [the guideline from haskell.org](https://wiki.haskell.org/Programming_guidelines) in most cases, however we will also occasionally make some minor adjustment.
-Style check is done by [`hlint`](https://hackage.haskell.org/package/hlint).
+- We try to follow [the guideline from haskell.org](https://wiki.haskell.org/Programming_guidelines) in most cases, however we will also occasionally make some minor adjustment.
+- Style check is done by [`hlint`](https://hackage.haskell.org/package/hlint).
+- Code formatting is done by [`stylish-haskell`](https://hackage.haskell.org/package/stylish-haskell).

-## Installing dependencies
+## Dev and test dependencies

+To run the tests in the project, we need:
+- Binary dependencies: `stylish-haskell`, `hlint`, `tasty-discover`, `hpc-threshold` and `stack-hpc-coveralls (CI only)`.
-See dependencies specified in [`package.yaml`](package.yaml).
+- Library dependencies: see dependencies specified in [`package.yaml`](package.yaml).

+## Running the tests (in the local environment)

-- To install the dependencies in your local environment, run `stack build --test --only-dependencies`.
+- To install the binary dependencies, run `stack install stylish-haskell hlint tasty-discover hpc-threshold`.
-- To run the code in a docker container, run `docker-compose build haskell`.
+- To install the library dependencies, run `stack build --test --only-dependencies`.
+- Run `./scripts/docker/style-check-and-unit-test.sh`.

-## Running the tests (docker required)
+## Running the tests (in a docker container)

+- Before building the docker image, _DO_ _NOT_ _FORGET_ to increase the docker daemon RAM to 8GB or more.
-- Build the docker image `docker-compose build haskell` (takes a few minutes)
+- To build the docker image, run `docker-compose build haskell`.
-- Run the style check and test `docker-compose run --rm haskell ./scripts/docker/style-check-and-unit-test.sh`
+- Run the style check and test `docker-compose run --rm haskell ./scripts/docker/style-check-and-unit-test.sh`.
 - Test coverage report will be included in the console output.

 ## Useful Links